TRAVELABROOD.COM.AU

 Day 1

 We had booked an RV through McRent which is located 5 minutes from Keflavik Airport.
-Our home for the next eight days was a very well appointed Comfort Plus van which slept the four of us.
+Our home for the next eight days was a very well-appointed Comfort Plus van which slept the four of us.
 Complete with a shower, toilet, 3 burner gas stove, fridge/freezer and sink, we opted for some extras including towels, sheets, duvets, camp chairs/table and a 12V to 230V adapter amongst other things.

 In Iceland driving is done on the right side of the road (ie: steering wheel on the left side of the car) and the RV was a manual.
 Outside the main city, the roads are very narrow and there are many one-lane bridges.
 The highway 1 ring-road around Iceland is mainly paved, however poor weather conditions often create potholes and fractures.
 Many roads are gravel and not well graded and roads referred to as "F roads" are for 4WD or mountain vehicles.
 It is best to check road conditions each day.